phiroict/PoC_py_complete/Readme.md

 ## Minikube

 This PoC is based on minikube, install this first together with kubectl and argocd commandline.
+If you have another k8s cluster onprem of in the cloud, you would need to point to that cluster and skip the minikube part.

 See [here](https://minikube.sigs.k8s.io/docs/start/)
 Install and then start with: